top of page

 Expert Take:

-“Webflow’s templates are genius, but their pricing page feels like a CSS grid tutorial.”
+"Webflow's templates are absolutely brilliant, but honestly?
+Their pricing page feels like you're trying to solve a CSS grid puzzle."

 Actionable Takeaways for Marketers